Top 10 Supports for Rainbow (All-Color) Magic Decks

 But don't despair even with redundant lands, as Crawler can tap to gain a +1/+1 counter.
 These not only boost his power, you can forfeit one to gain a mana of any type for each spent counter.
 In short, Crawler helps in both combat and mana versatility, providing any colors you still lack.

 CMC: 2 (2 to equip)

-This equipment only takes two mana to cast and two more whenever you attach it to a creature, and it'll accept any mana types.
+This equipment only takes two mana to cast and two more whenever you attach it to a creature.
+It will accept any mana types.
 The equipped unit receives +1/+1 for each color among permanents you control, potentially gaining a whopping 5/5 boost!
 Use this to drastically reinforce your rainbow commander and make a commander damage win more than viable.

-As icing on the cake, while attached to a creature, Flail also prevents opponents from casting spells during your turn, making it one of the best anti-counterspell shields available.
+As icing on the cake, Flail (while attached to a creature) prevents opponents from casting spells during your turn, making it one of the best anti-counterspell shields available.

 8. Spirit of Resistance